 His and Tyler Cowen's online education project: Marginal Revolution University continues to expand with more free online courses economics.
-This year they produced a large, new course on International Trade with more courses from a variety of teachers coming this year.
+Cowen and Tabarrok this year produced a new course on the principles of microeconomics.

 The blog he writes with Dr. Russell Roberts, Café Hayek, can be found at www.cafehayek.com.

 Bryan Caplan has finished his magnum opus, The Case Against Education, which he has been writing since 2011.
 The book argues that the neglected signaling model of education explains most of what goes on in classrooms around the world.
 Contrary to popular and academic belief, the "return to education" largely reflects rent-seeking rather than genuine creation of human capital.
 Dr. Caplan's book argues that government support for education largely rests not on interest-group politics, but "the political economy of Social Desirability Bias."

 Education sounds wonderful, even though sober calculation of its social rate of return reveals massive waste of taxpayer dollars.
 Unfortunately, voters care far more about policies sound than how well they actually work, making high and growing education budgets popular around the globe.
 The Case Against Education will be published in 2017 by Princeton University Press.

 Caplan's next project is a non-fiction graphic novel on the social science and philosophy of immigration, tentatively titled All Roads Lead to Open Borders.
 Economists from Jonathan Gruber to Yoram Bauman have published educational graphic novels, and Caplan, a long-time fan of the genre, plans to join their ranks.
 If all goes well, All Roads Lead to Open Borders will be excellent secondary textbook for classes in labor economics, immigration, global justice, and public choice.